Treatment options for mouth and oropharyngeal cancer

 the side effects of the treatment and how these will affect you

-Your MDT will discuss your treatment, its benefits and the possible side effects with you.
+Your MDT will discuss your treatment, its benefits, whether there are other options, and the possible side effects with you.

 Treatment overview